-Figure 6.
+Figure 5.
 Ablation experiment on the effect of masked encoding levels.
-Using 4 and 6 encoding levels for depth leads to expected lower-resolution depth reconstructions.
-However, in 8 Levels, when weights are not swept from coarse-to-fine the reconstruction acquires sharp depth artifacts due to a positive feedback loop during training: high-frequency image gradients from I(u, v)produce discontinuities in estimated depth D(u, v), which in turn produce high-frequency images gradients in I(u, v).
+Using 4 encoding levels for depth leads to expected lower-resolution depth reconstructions.
+However, in 8 Levels where weights are not swept from coarse-to-fine, the reconstruction acquires sharp depth artifacts due to a positive feedback loop during training: high-frequency image gradients from I(u, v) produce discontinuities in estimated depth D(u, v), which in turn produce high-frequency images gradients in I(u, v).

-Here d is the depth output by our combined depth model, and $d{\rm P}$ is the depth of only the planar component as in Eq.
-(7).
-C is a colored point sampled from our implicit image model, C^{N} is the point sampled from the image stack I(u, v, N) following Eqs.
-(1)-(5) for depth d = d, and C{P}^{N} is the point sampled following Eqs.
-(1)-(5) for the plane depth $d = d{\rm P}$.
+depth $d = d{\rm P}$.
 The regularization term (13) penalizes the magnitude of $f{\rm D}$, pulling the depth output towards the plane model.
 Losses (11) and (12) are relative square photometric errors between sampled colored points, where sg is the stop-gradient operator preventing the denominator C's gradient from being back-propagated.
-This normalization by the approximate luminance of sampled points is effective in aiding the unbiased reconstruction of HDR images [39], and we refer the reader to derivations in Mildenhall et. al [49] on its relation to tone-mapping.
+This normalization by the approximate luminance of sampled points is effective in aiding the unbiased reconstruction of HDR images [40], and we refer the reader to derivations in Mildenhall et. al [50] on its relation to tone-mapping.
 In (10), we combine the photometric loss term \mathcal{L}{D} , which seeks to maximize overall image reconstruction quality, with a weighted regularization R which penalizes divergence from the planar model.
 When $\mathcal{L}{P} \approx \mathcal{L}{D}$ - i.e. the depth offset from f{d} is not improving reconstruction quality over a simple plane - the model is strongly penalized.
 As \mathcal{L}D decreases relative to \mathcal{L}P - the implicit depth model f_d improves reconstruction quality - this penalty falls off.
 In this way, regions that are blurred, textureless, or otherwise have no meaningful parallax information are pulled towards a spatially consistent plane solution rather than spurious depth predictions from f_d .
-As otherwise, in low-texture regions, there is no photometric penalty for incorrect and noisy depth estimates.
+As otherwise, in these regions, there is no photometric penalty for incorrect and noisy depth estimates.
 The parameter $\alpha{\rm P}$ controls the strength of this regularization.

 Coarse-to-Fine Reconstruction.
 First estimating lowresolution depths for whole objects before refining features such as edges and internal structures is a tried-and-true technique for improving depth reconstruction quality and consistency [10, 15].
 However, one typical caveat of implicit scene representations is the difficulty of performing spatial aggregation - an image pyramid is not well-defined for a continuous representation with no concept of pixel neighborhoods.
-Rather than try to aggregate outputs, we recognize that the multi-resolution hash encoding $\gamma{\rm D}(u, v)$ gives us direct control over the scale of reconstructed features.
-By masking the encoding $w^{\rm D}\gamma{\rm D}(u, v)$ with weights $w_i^{\rm D} \in [0, 1]$ we can restrict the effective resolution of the implicit depth network f_d , as two coordinates that map to the same masked encoding are treated as identical points by f_d .
+Rather than try to aggregate outputs, we recognize that the multi-resolution hash encoding $\gamma{\rm D}(u, v)$ gives us control over the scale of reconstructed features.
+By masking the encoding $w^{\rm D}\gamma{\rm D}(u,v)$ with weights $w_i^{\rm D} \in [0,1]$ we can restrict the effective spatial resolution of the implicit depth network f_d , as two coordinates that map to the same masked encoding are treated as identical points by f_d .
 During training, we evolve this weight vector as which smoothly sweeps from passing only low-resolution grid encodings to all grid encodings during training, with k{min} and k{max} controlling the rate of this sweep.
-The effects of this masking are visualized in Fig. 6.
+The effects of this masking are visualized in Fig. 5.